 Nairobi National Park is a short drive out of Nairobi’s central business district is the Nairobi National Park.
-Wide open grass plains and backdrop of the city scrapers, scattered acacia bush play host to a wide variety of wildlife including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, giraffes and diverse birdlife with over 400 species recorded.
-Visitors can enjoy the park’s picnic sites, three campsites and the walking trails for hikers.
+Wide-open grass plains and backdrop of the city scrapers.
+The acacia bush play host to a wide variety of wildlife including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, and giraffes.
+Also, there is diverse birdlife with over 400 species.
+Visitors can enjoy the park’s picnic sites, three campsites, and the walking trails for hikers.

 How to get there

 By Road: Distance: 10km South of Nairobi City Center